The Most Epic Montana Destinations for a Family Trip in 2022

 Yellowstone is America’s first declared National Park and it has a number of neat features you won’t want to miss on your family vacation to Montana.

-Your family can enjoy wildlife viewing at both the Lamar Valley and Hayden Valley.
+Your family can enjoy wildlife viewing in both the Lamar Valley and Hayden Valley.
 We recommend you visit in the early morning and just before dusk to see the most activity for the wildlife – which works perfect around nap schedules if traveling in Montana with little ones!

-Depending on which ranch you visit, your family can enjoy unlimited horseback riding, hiking, panning for gold, fishing, and you can even head out on a cattle drive just like a real Montana cowboy.
-You can choose to stay at a lodge or ranch, where you can enjoy a country dinner just before sundown.
+Depending on which ranch you visit, your family can enjoy unlimited horseback riding, hiking, panning for gold, fishing, and you can even head out on a cattle drive just like a real Montana cowboy (or cowgirl!).
+Most include meals and snacks.

 Which of these Montana Family Vacations Sound Best to You?